Selected Case Summaries

 Services Performed:

-- Consultant worked closely with QRC Monitor to develop and submit an on-time and on-budget RU-102 plan.
+• Consultant worked closely with QRC Monitor to develop and submit an on-time and on-budget RU-102 plan.

-- Rehabilitation process involved the consultant meeting with the claimant to explore fully the field of nurse case management and to discuss employer approaches and transition strategies.
+• Rehabilitation process involved the consultant meeting with the claimant to explore fully the field of nurse case management and to discuss employer approaches and transition strategies.
 Labor market research confirmed the viability of the re-employment goal.

-- A correspondence school was identified and researched for accreditation.
+• A correspondence school was identified and researched for accreditation.

-- As B. K. completed certification-training coursework, consulted conducted job development, job seeking skills trainings, functional resume’ development and facilitated employer introductions.
+• As B. K. completed certification-training coursework, consulted conducted job development, job seeking skills trainings, functional resume’ development and facilitated employer introductions.

 Outcome:

-Case Summary #4 — Texas Workers’ Compensation
+Case Summary #7 — Texas Workers’ Compensation — vocational rehabilitation led to suitable re-employment

 Background:

-previous experience as a housekeeper in the United States and as
+• E.V. was a 33-year-old primarily Spanish-speaking female with previous experience as a housekeeper in the United States and as a nurse in Mexico.

-- Diagnosis: Status post back surgery, chronic pain syndrome, and depression.
+• Diagnosis: Status post back surgery, chronic pain syndrome, and depression.
 Whole body impairment of 15%.

-- She expressed interest in using her acquired skills toward light nurse assisting and personal attending work, with a career goal of medication aide.
+• She expressed interest in using her acquired skills toward light nurse assisting and personal attending work, with a career goal of medication aide.

-- Case referred for vocational services 19 months post injury.
+• Case referred for vocational services 19 months post injury.

 Approach: